-Globally, there are approximately three million smallholders involved in oil palm cultivation.
+Globally, smallholders are involved in 40% of oil palm cultivation.

-In Indonesia, smallholders produce up to 33% of the country's palm oil on 44% of the land under cultivation.
+In Indonesia, smallholders produce approximately 33% of the country's palm oil on 44% of the land under cultivation.
 Smallholders play a critical role in the global palm oil supply chain, both in terms of area under cultivation and in the volume of FFB produced.
 Thus, their involvement in sustainability initiatives is crucial to driving change at origin.